psychemedia/finn-resources/src/includes/tir-na-nog-ossianic-metrical.md

 Thou'lt never see the Land of Youth,
 Golden Oisin, of arms the brightest.

-" And this third time I caution thee,
+"And this third time I caution thee,
 If thou off th' white steed take'st thy pressure,
 Blind, old, and feeble thou shalt be,
 *Sans* strength, activity or pleasure.